 Apart from grueling track and heavy athletics, there are games that feed the soul as well.
 The dancing competition attracts some of the world's best performers.
 Dancers are judged on four categories of dancing.
 The Celtic Jam and Celtic Rock Concert have modern and traditional music performers on stage.
 The Celtic Groves feature a variety of music all day.
 The Gaelic Mod has competitors singing traditional Gaelic songs.

-Everyone attending needs to purchase a ticket, $55 for adults and $20 for kids aged 5-12.
-There are primitive camping spots available at MacRae Meadows as well as a few RV spots with full hookups.
-The rates range from $25 for a 2 man tent to $100 for larger Class A motorhomes.
-RVs need to report to gate 2 on MacRae meadows and are placed according to size and space availability in the campground.
-You must pre-register due to the space limitations of their campground.
+Everyone attending needs to purchase a ticket, $75 for adults and $20 for kids aged 5-12.
+There are primitive camping spots available at MacRae Meadows as well as a few RV spots with electric and water.
+The rates range from $25 per night for a 2-man tent to $100 per night for larger Class A motorhomes.
+RVs need to report to gate 2 on MacRae Meadows and are placed according to size and space availability in the campground.
+You must pre-register due to the space limitations of their campground and this is available on a first-come first-served basis.

 So don that tartan, blow the dust off those bagpipes and indulge in a good old Highland fling!